Delta Decision for Spatial Adaptation

-The Netherlands is a densely populated and low-lying country.
-This makes us extremely vulnerable to the consequences of extreme weather and climate change: waterlogging, heat, drought, and flooding.
+The Netherlands is a densely-populated and low-lying country.
+We are therefore particularly vulnerable to the consequences of extreme weather and climate change: problems with excess water, heat, drought, and floods.
 The risk of damage in urban and rural areas is increasing.
-The Delta Decision on Spatial Adaptation stipulates that by 2050, the Netherlands must be water-resilient and climate-proof.
+The Delta Decision for Spatial Adaptation stipulates that the Netherlands must be water-robust and climate-resilient by 2050.

-In order to ensure that the Netherlands will be climate-proof and water-resilient by 2050, several interim goals have been formulated.
-For example, with effect from 2020, climate-proof and water-resilient planning must be embedded in all the policies and actions of the parties.
-Government authorities must analyse the vulnerabilities of their own areas by conducting stress tests (“Analysis”).
-The results of this analysis are discussed in a risk dialogue with all the relevant partners and translated into an adaptation strategy featuring specific goals (“Ambition”).
-This ambition is embedded in an implementation agenda, other programmes, frameworks, legislation, and regulations (“Action”).
-This cycle is not a one-off process; the authorities must complete these steps every six years or earlier, if new developments so dictate.
+A climate-resilient and water-robust country by 2050 sounds a long way off.
+Two intermediate goals have therefore been adopted.
+Since 2020, climate-resilient and water-robust planning have to be embedded in all the policies and actions of the parties.
+Examples here include the environment visions and the associated spatial developments.
+Government authorities analyse the vulnerability level in their own areas by conducting stress tests (this is the ‘analysis’ phase).
+The results of this analysis are discussed in a risk dialogue with all the relevant partners and formulated as an adaptation strategy with specific goals and the associated measures (the ‘ambition’ phase).
+Finally, this ambition is embedded in an implementation agenda, other programmes, frameworks, and legislation and regulations (the ‘action’ phase).
+This cycle is not a one-off process: the authorities go through these phases every six years or if new developments require it.

 National vital and vulnerable functions

-- Support and knowledge sharing via the Spatial Adaptation Knowledge Portal and the Climate Impact Atlas will be continued.
+- Support and knowledge sharing through the Climate Adaptation Knowledge Portal and the Climate Impact Atlas.